dtcenter/METplus/docs/Users_Guide/glossary.rst

    TC_STAT_OUTPUT_TEMPLATE
      (Optional) Specify the template of the output file to write job output from tc_stat.
-     If set, then the -out command line argument will the full path to the file will be added to the tc_stat call.
+     If set, then the -out command line argument with the full path to the file will be added to the tc_stat call.

      | *Used by:*  TCStat